To rebrand a company or not to rebrand a company?

 Assumption is, after all, the mother of all cock-ups.
 So never believe in anyone who hasn’t got something that closely resembles our Discovery Days.

-Rebrand a company fear #4: it’ll be a pain in the bum to choose the right agency
+Rebrand a company fear #4: it’ll be a pain in the bum to choosing a rebranding agency

 Now, this really is a legitimate fear, as it all comes down to personality and culture.